bitfwdcommunity/KoalaDAO/Joey_README.md

 * A good reference for a discussion about Genesis DAO culture by [Kate Beecroft](twitter.com/kbeecro)can be found on[DAOtalk](https://daotalk.org/t/do-we-have-a-culture-of-bureacracy-in-genesis/670)

+### Join the #KoalaDAO

+- To get accepted to the #KoalaDAO one should apply.

+#### Application

+The application will be assessed based on your answers to the following:

+1. Why do you want to join the #KoalaDAO (e.g. I'm a UI designer / community organizer, interested in #cryptopreneurship)
+1. 3 - 15 words that describe web3 native entrepreneurship to you (e.g. building the tools for p2p economy)
+1. Meme your way in by using twitter (or other public open social platform), sharing 2 of the following options of your choice
+ 1. Tweet length post with one or more of the Koalas images related to #KoalaDAO, tagging [@bitfwdxyz](twitter.com/bitfwdxyz) and [DAOstack](twitter.com/daostack)
+ 1. Refer 2 interested peers by twitting something along the lines: Hey <peer name>, checkout the #KoalaDAO, great entrepreneurship driven DAO on [@DAOstack](twitter.com/daostack)
+ 1. Send 0.1 ETH to the #KoalaDAO and share your tx details link with one of the Eucalyptus Tree Committee
+ 1. Share through video/documentation details about your work related to entrepreneurship in web3 space that could be in line with the #KoalaDAO mission and vision.
+Share it on social media tagging [@bitfwdxyz](twitter.com/bitfwdxyz).

 ### Operation
 - Sprints: Facilitated by the community wizard
 * Every fortnight will be kicked off with a KoalaDAO catchup call with updates from teams re: